tester-tanim/Automation-Using-Maestro-Studio/README.md

 # Web, Android, IOS Automation Using Maestro Studio

-# To Install this go to this Url and download the file according to your device
+# For Installation go to this Url and download the file according to your device
 ```yaml

 https://docs.maestro.dev/getting-started/maestro-studio-desktop